thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	07:32:48 PM 19 09 --> some error with following having username realshrutihaasan
 -	07:20:53 PM 19 09 --> some error with posting having username urvashirautela26
 -	07:20:50 PM 19 09 --> posted with username priyanka.chopra143
 -	07:20:06 PM 19 09 --> posted with username angelinajolie143